will make it very difficult to get a mortgage, while settled CCJs

 What is a CCJ?

-Once you have settled a CCJ, the situation may improve somewhat.
-The CCJ remains on your credit file for six years, so you have a bad credit record.
-But having settled the CCJ shows that you were able to manage your financial affairs sufficiently well to finally repay the debt.
+Once you have settled a CCJ, the situation may improve slightly.
+The County court judgement will stay on your credit report for at least six years, indicating an adverse credit report.
+However, settling the CCJ shows that you were able to manage your finances well enough to repay the debt.
 Some lenders may take a more lenient approach and consider granting you a mortgage.
 While obtaining a mortgage with a satisfied CCJ may be challenging, it is not impossible.

 I had a ‘judgment in default’.
 Can I still get a mortgage?